BDC Hamburger Icon

 11. Enable shares and opt-ins in emails.

-Encourage your audience to share your opt-in link on social media and other forms of digital communication.
-You can also add your opt-in link to the bottom of your email signature and encourage your employees to do the same.
+Encourage your subscribers to share your opt-in link on social media, email and messaging platforms to attract more like-minded prospects.
+You can also add an opt-in link at the bottom of your email signature, newsletters and promotional emails and encourage employees to do the same.

-When customers get to your checkout page after shopping, give them the option to subscribe to your email list.
-Keep in mind that, under the General Data Protection Regulation, you cannot check the box for your customers; they must opt in themselves.
+When customers get to your online checkout page after shopping, give them the option to subscribe to your email list.
+This is a prime opportunity to grow your email list because customers are already engaged with your brand.
+Keep in mind that, under the GDPR, you cannot check the box for your customers; they must opt in themselves.

 14. Try direct mail.

 Most people today prefer electronic forms of communication over traditional mail.
-However, snail mail can help your digital campaigns too.
-If your business still uses the postal service for direct mail marketing, consider providing customers with a QR code that will send them directly to your opt-in page or allow them to switch to electronic communications, providing their email address in the process.
+However, snail mail can help your digital campaigns, too.
+If your business still uses the postal service for direct mail marketing, consider providing customers with a quick response code that will send them directly to your opt-in page or allow them to switch to electronic communications, providing their email address in the process.

 15. Join your local chamber of commerce.